All Products

 After you create a resource group, you cannot change the job type of the resource group.

-4. Configure the property parameters of the resource group based on the job type that you selected.
+4. Configure the property parameters of the resource group based on the selected job type.
 Then, click OK.

 Properties of an interactive resource group